Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ### Blob Types
 Once you've initialized a Client, you can choose from the different types of blobs:
 * **[Block blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-block-blobs)**
-  store text and binary data, up to about 4.7 TB.
+  store text and binary data, up to approximately 4.75 TiB.
 Block blobs are made up of blocks of data that can be managed individually
 * **[Append blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-append-blobs)**
   are made up of blocks like block blobs, but are optimized for append operations.
 Append blobs are ideal for scenarios such as logging data from virtual machines
 * **[Page blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-page-blobs)**
-  store random access files up to 8 TB in size.
+  store random access files up to 8 TiB in size.
 Page blobs store virtual hard drive (VHD) files and serve as disks for Azure virtual machines

 ## Examples